awsdocs/aws-transit-gateway-guide/doc_source/transit-gateway-quotas.md

   This value cannot be increased\.
 A transit gateway cannot have more than one attachment to the same VPC\.
 + Number of transit gateway peering attachments per transit gateway: 50
 + Number of transit gateway peering attachments between two transit gateways: 1
-+ Number of pending transit gateway peering attachments per transit gateway:10
++ Number of pending transit gateway peering attachments per transit gateway: 10
 + Number of Connect peers \(GRE tunnels\) per transit gateway Connect attachment: 4

   This value cannot be increased\.